AirZED/tailwind-raw-setup/README.md

 5. npm run build:css

-You can also add the watch to effect auto reload
+You can also add the --watch to effect auto reload